1. Kensington Brewing Company

 3. Steam Whistle Brewing

-- A short walk from Amsterdam Brewhouse, is Steam Whistle Brewing serving Canada’s premium pilsner.
+- A short walk from Amsterdam Brewhouse is Steam Whistle Brewing, serving Canada’s premium pilsner.
 The brewery serves 2 variations of the pilsner: filtered and unfiltered.
 The unfiltered pilsner, having a thicker wheat bier color and consistency, is only available at the brewery.
-The large taproom has a small menu and is dog friendly.
+The large, dog friendly taproom has a small menu.
 Brewery tours are every Friday and Saturday from 11:30am – 5:00pm and Sunday 11:30am – 4:00pm.
 Tours last about 30 minutes.

 4. Left Field Brewery

 - Left Field Brewery is a popular location to watch the Toronto Blue Jays.
 This brewery closely monitors their occupancy for both humans and dogs.
-Get there before the game to avoid waiting in line.
+Arrive before the game to avoid waiting in line.
 Check the schedule for events and food truck appearances.
 Brewery tours are offered Saturday and Sunday at 1:00pm, $10 per person.
-We recommend Go Ahead, a raspberry and hibiscus Gose.
+We recommend Go Ahead, a raspberry and hibiscus gose.

 5. 3 Brasseurs

 - Three Brewers has multiple locations in France, Canada, Tahiti, New Caledonia, Reunion Island, and Brazil.
 Create your own cask workshops are available.